The-Flying-Dev/Animation-Site/README.md

-# One-Page-Catalogue showing new motorcycles and the specs for a nationwide dealership
+One-Page-Catalogue showing new motorcycles and the specs for a nationwide dealership <br/>

+Source code for the Parallax cards: https://codepen.io/nicolaspavlotsky/pen/wqGgLO

 Link: